autowarefoundation/autoware.universe/planning/behavior_path_planner/behavior_path_planner_path_generation.md

 \end{align}
 ```

 These equations are used to determine the shape of a path.
-Additionally, by applying further mathematical operations to these basic equations, the following expressions can be derived.
+Additionally, by applying further mathematical operations to these basic equations, the expressions of the following subsections can be derived.

 #### Calculation of Maximum Acceleration from transition time and final shift length